alexplatt/alexplatt/README.md

-### Hi there 👋
+### Hey there 👋

 🦬 Researching emerging technologies @ D.A.
 Davidson <br />
-🎓 Cognitive Science and Philosophy @ University of Oregon <br />
+🎓 Cognitive science and philosophy undergrad @ University of Oregon <br />
-🧩 Passionate about machine learning and artificial intelligence <br />
+🧩 Currently interested in learning about artificial intelligence and chaos theory <br />
-🚀 Reach out to me on twitter @alexxplatt
 <!--
 **alexplatt/alexplatt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.